Domik44/IDS_projekt/README.md

 # IDS-projekt
-Project for Database systems VUT FIT
+Project for Database systems VUT FIT.
+The goal was to convert created ER diagram into a database using SQL language.